rmolinari/thesis_1999/1999_thesis.typ

 When avoiding $n$-r.e. sets we must change our constructed set $n+1$ times, leading to an $(n+1)$-dimensional cycle structure.
-This leads to an increase in the number of times that we must ask for $G$-permission for the levers corresonding to a given witness~$x$, and in the number of different functionals we construct.
+This leads to an increase in the number of times that we must ask for $G$-permission for the levers corresponding to a given witness~$x$, and in the number of different functionals we construct.

 We will not attempt to give anything more than the briefest indications of how to adapt the $n=4$ construction to larger values of~$n$.
 We will start by calculating how many times